RuslanKarabalin/sde-thoughts/content/posts/my-first-post.md

 In series of posts I try to set out my thoughts about some IT and programming themes.

-Let's start with figure out what modern IT based on.
+Let's start by figuring out what modern IT based on.
 I think we can divide "programming" by 4 "sorts":
 "Hardware Level", "Low Level", "System Programming" and "High Level"